eulixir/moveit/README.md

 - Create Landing pages ✅
 - Add Control Session
 - Update buttons ✅
+- Responsive layout ✅
 - Add Backend (Working in Elixir, you can contribue in the project in <a href="https://github.com/joaopealves/exmoveit">exmoveit</a>)✅
-- Add counter in local storage (if the user trade page)
 - Add login to save user data in database ✅
 - Deploy ✅
+- Add counter in local storage (if the user trade page) ✅
+- Add theme Switcher
+- Add Spotify API
+- Customize the time

 <center>
 <a href="https://github.com/joaopealves/">